myronmarston/mail_safe/README.md

 ## Installation

-Load the gem in the appropriate environments using Rails' 2.1+ gem support.
-For example, I'm loading this in config/environments/development.rb and config/environments/staging.rb:
+Load the gem in the appropriate environments using Rails' 3.2+ gem support.
+For example, I'm loading this in Gemfile as:

-  config.gem 'mail_safe'
+  gem "mail_safe", group: [:development, :staging]

 IMPORTANT: Be sure not to load this in your production environment, otherwise, your emails won't be sent to the proper recipients.
-In your test environment, you probably won't want this, either--rails ensures that no emails are ever sent in the test environment, and tests that check outbound email recipients may fail.
+In your test environment, you probably won't want this either.
+Rails ensures that no emails are ever sent in the test environment, and tests that check outbound email recipients may fail.

 ## Configuration